go-vela/site/content/plugins/_index.md

     weight: 305
 ---

-Vela contains two plugin types pipeline and secret.
+Vela contains two plugin types: pipeline, and secret.
 Both accept configuration via environment variables but should be used within their specific location of the Yaml pipeline.
 Pipeline plugins are designed to be used within steps, stages, and template pipelines.
 Secret plugins are designed to be used within the secrets Yaml block of pipelines.

 {{% alert title="Note:" color="warning" %}}
 Before you begin your plugin journey we recommend the following pre-requisites: